jescamilla2/AI-P1/README.md

 ## Part 2:

-The `tournamnet.py` file is a self-contained executable.
-Simple run the main method to see the tournament results Adjustments can be made to the algorithms' specifications.
+The `tournament.py` file is a self-contained executable.
+Simply run the main method to see the tournament results Adjustments can be made to the algorithms' specifications.

 ## Part 3: